504knight/7-little-ducklings/docs/sprints/retrospectives/sprint3.md

 ### Measuring improvement
-- For the next milestone we will have plans for how to run sprint planning meetings, standup reports, and retrospectives.
+- For the next milestone we will outline how to run sprint planning meetings, standup reports, and retrospectives.

-### Attendance:
+### Measurement Criteria
+- We split tasks so that each individual had the same number, unless we felt that the difficulty of one was more than another and would be the equivalent of two tasks.
+- Have an outline for the different meeting types and how they will be conducted.

+### Attendance and Team Work Percentages
-* Logan Ballard - Scrum Master
+* Logan Ballard - 33.33% - Scrum Master
-* Matt Scribner
+* Matt Scribner - 33.33%
-* Alex Hardy
+* Alex Hardy - 33.33%
-* Aaron Slade
+* Aaron Slade - 33.33%